Use the Edit – Find function located in the browser to search within this document.

 You can choose coverage as an:

-• Employee or retiree only,
+• Participant only,

-• Employee or retiree and spouse,
+• Participant and spouse,

-• Employee or retiree and child(ren), or
+• Participant and child(ren), or

 There are also classes of coverage for surviving spouses and family members of deceased employees and retirees, and employees on certain types of leaves of absence.

-Double coverage
+Dual coverage

 No one can be covered more than once in the Plan.
-You and spouse family member cannot both enroll as employees (or retirees) and elect coverage for each other as eligible family members.
+You and spouse / family member cannot both enroll as employees (or retirees) and elect coverage for each other as eligible family members.
 If you and your spouse or adult child work for the company or are both retirees you may both be eligible for coverage.
 Each of you can be covered as an individual employee (or retiree), or one of you can be covered as the employee (or retiree) and the other can be an eligible family member.
 Also, if you and your spouse have children, each child can only be covered by one of you.

 In addition, a marriage between two ExxonMobil employees does not allow enrollment or cancellation in any of the ExxonMobil health plans.
 In order to change your coverage you need to wait until you experience a change in status that allows coverage changes or annual enrollment.